insurance dispute arbitration in Silver Springs, New York 14550

 When an insurance company denies a claim in Kings County, where 7.3% unemployment already strains families earning a median of $74,692, the last thing anyone needs is a $14K+ legal bill.
 Arbitration puts policyholders on equal footing with insurance adjusters.

-In early March 2023, Sarah and Thomas Miller of Silver Springs, New York (ZIP 14550), faced a nightmare when a severe thunderstorm caused unprecedented flooding in their basement.
+In early March 2023, Sarah and the claimant of Silver Springs, New York (ZIP 14550), faced a nightmare when a severe thunderstorm caused unprecedented flooding in their basement.
 The damage to their home was extensive, with water ruining flooring, electrical wiring, and valuable personal belongings.
 The Millers promptly filed a claim with their insurer, Oakview Insurance, seeking reimbursement of $48,750 — the estimated cost provided by their contractor for repairs and replacements.

 Oakview, however, disputed the claim’s scope.
 The insurer acknowledged only $25,000 in coverage, citing policy exclusions and arguing that a significant portion of the damage resulted from long-term neglect rather than the sudden flood event.
 The Millers felt blindsided; they had maintained their home diligently and believed their policy protections were sufficient.